Elvis VINYL in the uk 1956 - 2002:

 1960 - July

 Note: Around this time RCA issued their last ever Elvis 78 rpm record: 'A Mess of Blues'/'The Girl of My Best Friend' (RCA 1194).
-Elvis singles from now on were only pressed as a 7" 45 rpm.
+Elvis singles going forward were only pressed as a 7" 45 rpm.

 1960 - November